5 Minute with… Sarah-Louise MacDonald AACS

 1. What do you enjoy most about working in the tech industry?

 What I most enjoy about working in this industry is it’s dynamic nature.
 Everything is changing all the time, and with technology advancements, the way we design and implement solutions is always changing.
 I also really enjoy how creative the work can be.
 This industry offers such an opportunity for creatives to come up with new and innovative ways to solve problems and create solutions.
 The best solutions are often tangential and this is where a creative mindset is really useful.
 I love that my job allows me to use logic and creative thinking every day.
-I also love that building technology solutions requires a lot of collaborative.
+I also love that building technology solutions requires a lot of collaboration.
 I get to work with a genius team of professionals who are really passionate about solving problems and love nothing more then helping people.
 It’s easy to get up and go to work when you get to hang out all day with great people and work on creating awesome software solutions for passionate clients.

 2. What is the key piece of advice you’d give to your younger self?